18F/join.tts.gsa.gov/positions/USDC-Supervisor-Product-Management.md

 key objectives:
   - Provide product management coaching, mentorship, and professional development opportunities; support employee wellbeing for Digital Corps Fellows
-    - Steward the Fellow’s personal professional development by identifying and providing appropriate training, developmental assignments, and/or support focusing on their specific discipline of product management. ensure product delivery.
+    - Steward the Fellow’s personal professional development by identifying and providing appropriate training, developmental assignments, and/or support focusing on their specific discipline of product management.
     - Utilize previous experience as a product management practitioner and supervisor to:
      - Coach and mentor fellows on the techniques and methods of modern product discovery and product delivery
      - Coach and mentor fellows on Agile methodologies and Product Ownership
      - Coach and mentor fellows on figuring out solutions to hard problems with many constraints, using data-informed sound judgment to assess risks
      - Coach and mentor fellows on how to engage with engineers, designers, and federal agency leaders in a constructive and collaborative manner.
     - Work with individuals to identify and develop their strengths, helping Fellows pursue opportunities that enhance their talents.
-    - Engage regularly with your Fellows, as a Cohort group and in 1:1s, to provide mentorship and guidance, support, and help remove obstacles to their success.
+    - Engage regularly with your Fellows, as a Cohort group and in 1on1s, to provide mentorship and guidance, support, and help remove obstacles to their success.
     - Help design and implement cohort wide and track specific virtual and in-person learning and engagement experiences during the course of the fellowship.
 Incorporate equity and inclusion into training, speaking events, and experiential learning opportunities.
     - Constructively address situations, issues, and behaviors.
 Initiate difficult conversations and clearly communicate corrective actions.
     - Ensure Fellows receive reasonable accommodations and that team events are accessible.
-    - Research & Implement feedback systems between Fellows, agency placement leads, and the PMO to inform Fellow performance measurement, agency engagement, and PMO design & strategy.
+    - Research and Implement feedback systems between Fellows, agency placement leads, and the PMO to inform Fellow performance measurement, agency engagement, and PMO design and strategy.
     - Manage HR processes
      - Support the onboarding of Fellows.
      - Submit and approve timesheets and leave requests in HR Links every pay period for all direct reports
      - Conduct and document employee performance plans, mid-year, and end-of-year performance evaluations.
      - Ensure U.S. Digital Corps adheres to all Pathways Recent College Graduate requirements that pertain to Fellow support, learning & development, and mentorship.
      - Facilitate Fellow career ladder and service changes; specifically promotions to GS-11 & GS-12 at the appropriate times within the fellowship and conversion from excepted to career service upon completion of the Recent Graduates portion of the fellowship.
   - Provide leadership in two or more of the following areas, while maintaining competence in other key discipline skills:
     - Fellowship Experience Management: Design, develop, and successfully manage the end to end Fellow experience and employee lifecycle -  from onboarding, to engagement/in-program support & performance management, to offboarding and conversion into permanent roles.
-    - Learning & Development Programming: Identify and deliver appropriate and high quality professional, technical, and government specific learning & development opportunities to support early career technologist’s learning and growth needs.
+    - Learning and Development Programming: Identify and deliver appropriate and high quality professional, technical, and government specific learning & development opportunities to support early career technologist’s learning and growth needs.
     - Employee Support & Engagement: Create equitable, inclusive, accessible, engaging, and supportive teams or organizations.
     - Partner Agency Management & Success: Maintain strong working relationships with partner agencies.
 Develop, and lead a shared support model with agency partners that ensures alignment, ongoing performance feedback, and mutual support for the Fellow during the fellowship period.
     - Talent Program Operations: Design and execute processes and practices that support program consistency and quality talent outcomes.